-Each of these tubes are sealed with an easy to remove screw cap.
-The cigar shaped bottles, or cylinders, are sold under the name of Sweet Broustet.
+Each of these tubes is sealed with an easy-to-remove screw cap.
+The cigar-shaped bottles, or cylinders, are sold under the name of Sweet Broustet.
 On average, the annual production of Chateau Broustet is close to 3,500 cases of Sauternes per year.

 Château Broustet Wine Tasting Notes

 Bright, light, zesty, sweet, wine with pineapple, apricot, and honey with a candied, citrus finish.
 This will work well as an aperitif or with spicy, and savory courses.
 Drink from 2025-2035.
 90-90 Pts.

 Buttery pineapples, cashews, tangerine rind and candied oranges for the nose.
 The wine is lush, sweet, fruity and focused on its honey coated yellow citrus rind in the buttery finish.
 89-91 Pts